 Syndicate 5623's performance is in line with expectations at this early stage of the syndicate's development.
-The syndicate is currently forecast to close with a return on capacity of 2.0% on the 2018 year of account.
+The 2018 year of account has closes with a return on capacity of 3.2%.
+The 2019 year of account currently forecasts closing with a return on capacity of 2.0% despite having already been impacted by adverse claims experience arising from the COVID-19 global pandemic.